xdevplatform/search-tweets-python/README.rst

 These expanded objects include Users, referenced Tweets, and attached media.
 In addition to the `data` and `includes` arrays, the search endpoint also provides a `meta` object that provides the max and min Tweet IDs included in the response, along with a `next_token` if there is another 'page' of data to request.

-Currently, the v2 client returns the Tweets in the `data` array as individual (and atomic) JSON Tweet objects.
-This matches the behavior of the original search client.
-However, after yielding the individual Tweet objects, the client outputs arrays of User, Tweet, and media objects from the `includes` array, followed by the `meta` object.
+Currently, the v2 client returns the original API responses.
+Optionally, it can output a stream of Tweet objects with all expansions included in each tweet.
+Alternatively, it can output a stream of messages, yielding the individual Tweet objects, arrays of User, Tweet, and media objects from the `includes` array, followed by the `meta` object.
+This matches the behavior of the original search client, and was the default output format in versions 1.0.7 and earlier.

 Finally, the original version of search-tweets-python used a `Tweet Parser <https://twitterdev.github.io/tweet_parser/>`__ to help manage the differences between two different JSON formats ("original" and "Activity Stream").
 With v2, there is just one version of Tweet JSON, so this Tweet Parser is not used.
 In the original code, this Tweet parser was envoked with a `tweetify=True directive.
 With this v2 version, this use of the Tweet Parser is turned off by instead using `tweetify=False`.